DMDAYAANKHAN/TTGO-CLOCK/README.md

 # TTGO-CLOCK
-I have used LILYGO TTGO esp32 dev board to create a simple Internet Clock
+I have used LILYGO TTGO esp32 dev board to create a awesome looking simple Internet Clock

 # Changes to do When Using:
 1. Change the time Zone